Itimad-ud-Daulah Tomb, India - Things to Do in Itimad-ud-Daulah Tomb

 Top Things to Do in Itimad-ud-Daulah Tomb

-Booking Tip: Entry tickets cost ₹30 for Indians and ₹310 for foreigners.
+Booking Tip: Purchase a composite ticket for ₹550 that covers multiple monuments and is valid for one day.
 Visit early morning (8-10 AM) or late afternoon (4-6 PM) for the best lighting and fewer crowds.
-Audio guides are available for ₹118 and provide valuable historical context.
+Book through official ASI website or at ticket counters.

 Getting There